It's quite a few years since e-wallets became popular. Most banks and e-commerce players have one. Then there are those like Paytm and MobiKwik.

 Why I prefer UPI to e-wallets

 The biggest takeaway is the ease of transaction.
-You can connect more than one bank to the app; and payments go directly from your bank account.
-No more multiple movements of money from one place to another.
+You can connect more than one bank to the UPI app; and payments go directly from your bank account.

-Another reason is in e-wallets, sender and receiver should have same app.
+Another reason is, in e-wallets, sender and receiver should have same app.
 I can't transfer money from my Paytm to a MobiKwik user.
-But in the case of UPI, any two people who have UPI can transfer money to each other irrespective of the app they use.
-So transfer from PhonePe user to a user of Bhim or Tez is possible if sender knows the UPI ID
+But in the case of UPI, two people who have any UPI can transfer money to each other irrespective of the app they use.
+So transfer from PhonePe user to a user of Bhim or Tez is possible if the sender knows the recipient's UPI ID.

 What is your UPI ID?

-Most importantly, retail stores, pharmacies, utility services, and any other place where people need to make payment, have to publicize their UPI ID, so that payments can be made easily.
+Most importantly, retail stores, pharmacies, utility services, and any other places where people need to make payment, have to publicize their UPI ID, so that payments can be made easily.

 It's very easy to get one.
 It's like an email ID, which I need if I need to send you a mail.